PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/communication-templates/reviewers/bidding-1st-issue.md

 webpage (https://petsymposium.org/cfp26.php).
 Let us know if there are any errors.

 We have opened up bidding for committee members to indicate preferences on which artifacts they would like to review.
+The deadline for preferences is **Monday, Sep 15, 2025**, after this we will be assigning reviews.

 IMPORTANTLY: Please set a negative preference of -5 for any submission you cannot review due to missing resources.
 Note that we provide VMs with GPUs